develprr/metamatic-blog/_posts/2018-12-26-introducing-metamatic-router.markdown

 categories: metamatic
 ---

 The [Metamatic framework](https://www.npmjs.com/package/metamatic) now provides an out-of-the-box embedded router feature.
-This addition converts Metamatic from being plainly a data state management framework into a more multi-purpose utility library for JavaScript-based web application development.

-## Why Metamatic Router

 When developing JavaScript web apps, there are multiple options available for enabling client-side routing in you browser-based software.
 When coding with Metamatic and React, you can use many available router libraries to enable routing.

-But beware that there are some libraries that require you to wrap your application inside a certain "router provider".
+But some libraries require you to wrap your application inside a certain "router provider".
 That can be understood as an anti-pattern especially if you use a router library that expects you to add Router as a JSX component in the style of a <SomeRouter> tag that then wraps around the application-related
 JSX elements.
 It can be considered an anti-pattern because you are first supposed to use JSX for defining visual rendering hierarchy of elements only and then you mess this clean system by injecting programmatic non-visual elements.